hphelion/documentation/devplatform/workbook/database/database.node.md

 ##Key Learnings
 1. You need to provide configuration information so that ALS can bind to a MySQL service.
-2. You need to retrieve connection information for MySQL from the application’s environment variables, and parse the information into a JDBC compliant connection string.
+2. You need to retrieve connection information for MySQL from the application's environment variables, and parse the information into a JDBC compliant connection string.
 3. You interact with and deploy your app using the Helion CLI or the Eclipse [deployment plugin](/helion/devplatform/eclipse/).

 [Exit Samples](/helion/devplatform/) | [Previous Sample](/helion/devplatform/workbook/helloworld/node/) | [Next Sample](/helion/devplatform/workbook/messaging/node/)